Almería: Economy

 Intensive agriculture has been the most important economic sector of Almería for the last 50 years.
 Nowadays, greenhouse production, handling and commercialisation of vegetables, and the supply industry of the sector, represent almost 40% of Almería's GDP.
 Directly, agricultural production accounts for 18.2% of the provincial GDP.
 In Andalusia, the average contribution is 6.6% and in Spain it is only 2.9%.

-This situation is the result of a great dynamic model, which can continually incorporate new technologies: using soil sanding, plastic covers, drip irrigation systems, hybrid seeds, soil-less cultivation, irrigation programs, new greenhouse structures, and so on.
+This situation is the result of an innovative dynamic model, which can continually incorporate new technologies: using soil sanding, plastic covers, drip irrigation systems, hybrid seeds, soil-less cultivation, irrigation programs, new greenhouse structures, and so on.
 They all allowed to improve production and increase commercialisation calendars, assuring the profitability and quality of the crops and the competitiveness of the markets.
 Moreover, Almería's economy has an important exporting function: 75% of production was sold abroad in 2018, with a value of 2,400 million euros.

 This development is explained by familiar investment, as subsidies have been limited or non-existent.
 In this sense, the horticultural sector receives the least European aid from the Common Agricultural Policy: 1.9% of total income.
 This figure is much lower than that received by other sectors such as olive groves (33%) or cereals (53%).

 The production of this area is based on fair competition with officially a just remuneration of employees, with similar salaries than the ones in the same sector in Europe: 8% higher than Italy and 11% than Belgium.
 This avoids the social dumping exerted by non-EU countries, like Morocco, with salaries up to 90% lower than those of Almería.
 However, there is well-documented widespread exploitation of workers from North Africa who work and live in terrible conditions, earning much lower than the minimum wage.

 From a social point of view, Almería and Granada are an example of family-owned and smallholder agriculture, with small farms and little concentration of land.
 This social nature generates high equity in the level of income and welfare: social cohesion is produced, and inequality is reduced.
 Concretely, Almería is made up of 12,500 farms with an average of 2.5 hectares and 30% of familiar labour.
 The high education levels of the farmers are also significant, which demonstrates an innovative and receptive character towards continuing education: 81.2% of farmers have some type of formal academic training.

 At the same time, a commercial system based on social economy enterprises has been developed, e.g. as cooperative societies.
 These companies represent 62% of production and sales.
 They assure the access to the market in optimal conditions, because they increase its position inside the agri-food supply chain, facilitate financing, technical advice, and incorporation of technology.
 Moreover, local ties increase environmental sustainability.